KingNoran/DSA-Challenge/README.md

 I watched videos 7 to 11 of the playlist.
 I learned how to implement the fibonacci function, how to implement a factorial function, how to implement a function that identifies prime numbers, and a function which identifies if a number is a product of a power of two.
 The last video introduced me to the concept of recursion.

 ![image](https://github.com/KingNoran/DSA-Challenge/assets/108130291/b65b0693-950e-49b6-8f45-531576c322e7)

+## Notice

+It is currently June 20, 2024.
+I had postponed my challenge until now due to the busy nature of my school.
+To compensate for this, I learned how to perform Binary Search and it's recursive counterpart.
+They were both hard to be sure, seeing that I was unable to solve them by my own.
+That made me realize that taking long breaks dulls the edge that I've built up after practicing.
+I'll try my best to maintain this edge in the following days, and I shall resume my challenge tomorrow.

+# Day 2